iPad Pro 12.9 (2017) review

 It shows excellent detail on this photo of St Pancras in London, while close ups give good low light reproduction with auto HDR.

 The front facing camera is a 7Mp HD sensor so rest assured; it’s just as good for FaceTime as every other iPad out there.

 The iPad Pro has the advantage of four speakers compared to the iPad and iPad mini 4.
 While not truly room-filling, they are superb for the size of the unit and will keep you happy on solo or small group viewing on Netflix, FaceTime or YouTube.
 Music reproduction is fine, but not party-worthy.
 You’ll have to wait for the HomePod for that.

 There are also dual microphones that work for calls and video and audio recording.
 They are decent for the former, but for the latter you won’t want to rely on them for anything above casual filming or note taking.

 Battery life on the 12.9-inch iPad Pro is quite pleasing, though it's still not the powerhouse you might expect for the price.
 Apple stuffs a decent-sized 41-watt-hour battery into the chassis that'll carry you through a heavy work day much more satisfyingly than the phone in your pocket will.

 But it takes a long time to recharge, even with the supplied charger.
-If you have the 29W charger Apple ships with its USB-C MacBooks then you can invest in a USB-C to Lightning cable to charge your iPad faster.
+If you have the 30W charger (slightly older versions may be 29W) Apple ships with its USB-C MacBooks then you can invest in a USB-C to Lightning cable to charge your iPad faster.
 But that is an expensive faff.

 Also bear in mind that charging the Pro while using it is not ideal, and you'll hover around the same percentage point forever.
 You'll need to build overnight charging into your routine.